Phoenix, Arizona: Founding and incorporation

-1900 to World War II
+1901 to World War II

 On February 25, 1901, Governor Oakes Murphy dedicated the permanent Capitol building, and the Carnegie Free Library opened seven years later, on February 18, 1908, dedicated by Benjamin Fowler.
 The National Reclamation Act was signed by President Theodore Roosevelt in 1902, which allowed dams to be built on waterways in the west for reclamation purposes.
 The first dam constructed under the act, Salt River Dam#1, began in 1903.
 It supplied both water and electricity, becoming the first multi-purpose dam, and Roosevelt attended the official dedication on May 18, 1911.
 At the time, it was the largest masonry dam in the world, forming a lake in the mountains east of Phoenix.
 The dam would be renamed after Teddy Roosevelt in 1917, and the lake would follow suit in 1959.

 On February 14, 1912, Phoenix became a state capital, as Arizona was admitted to the Union as the 48th state under President William Howard Taft.
 This occurred just six months after Taft had vetoed a joint congressional resolution granting statehood to Arizona, due to his disapproval of the state constitution's position on the recall of judges.
 In 1913, Phoenix's move from a mayor-council system to council-manager made it one of the first cities in the United States with this form of city government.
 After statehood, Phoenix's growth started to accelerate; eight years later, its population reached 29,053.
-In 1920, Phoenix would see its first skyscraper, the Heard Building.
+In 1920, Phoenix would see its first skyscraper, the Heard Building; it was the tallest building in the state until the completion of the Luhrs Building in 1924.
 In 1929, Sky Harbor was officially opened, at the time owned by Scenic Airways.
 The city purchased it in 1935 and continues to operate it today.

 On March 4, 1930, former U.S. President Calvin Coolidge dedicated a dam on the Gila River named in his honor.
 However, the state had just been through a long drought, and the reservoir which was supposed to be behind the dam was virtually dry.
 The humorist Will Rogers, who was on hand as a guest speaker joked, "If that was my lake, I'd mow it."
-Phoenix's population had more than doubled during the 1920s, and now stood at 48,118.
+Phoenix's population had nearly doubled during the 1920s and by 1930 stood at 48,118.
 It was also during the 1930s that Phoenix and its surrounding area began to be called "The Valley of the Sun", which was an advertising slogan invented to boost tourism.

 During World War II, Phoenix's economy shifted to that of a distribution center, transforming into an "embryonic industrial city" with the mass production of military supplies.
 There were three air force fields in the area: Luke Field, Williams Field, and Falcon Field, as well as two large pilot training camps, Thunderbird Field No. 1 in Glendale and Thunderbird Field No. 2 in Scottsdale.